 Glossary of academic terms

-The title of the qualification conferred upon a student who has successfully completed a programme of study.
+The title of the qualification awarded to a student who has successfully completed a programme of study.

-Any student who is currently registered for one or more modules but is not currently registered for an award.
+Any student who is currently registered for one or more modules but is not currently registered for a full award such as a degree.

-Modules which a student must be credited with in order to qualify for a specific award.
+Modules which a student must complete in order to qualify for their award.

-Modules on which a student can enrol only if he or she simultaneously enrols for one or more other specified related module.
+Modules on which a student can only enrol if they are also enrolled for one or more of a specified related module(s) simultaneously.

 The head of a faculty.

-A student is permitted to take assessment item(s) at a later opportunity, usually as a result of the decision of the Mitigating Circumstances Panel.
+A student is permitted to take assessment item(s)/submit an assignment(s) at a later opportunity, usually as a result of a successful Mitigating Circumstances application.

 A collection of modules which are associated in terms of subjects or disciplines.